maenmulhemeng/react-state-options/README.md

 # react-state-options
 This project shows different kind of options to handle the state in React
 The first option is - useReducer with Props which shows the propblem of props drilling
-The second option is - useReducer with Context API which shows the problem of refreshing all iincluded components
+The second option is - useReducer with Context API which shows the problem of refreshing all included components (go to branch withContext)
+The third optioin is - redux (go to branch redux)

 # Getting Started with Create React App